 - Template file LibraryName.pot, as the resource modelica://LibraryName/Resources/Language/LibraryName.pot.
-It contains all necessary information to translate all descriptions, but no translations.
+It describes all translatable strings in the library, but does not contain any translations.
 The pattern LibraryName denotes the toplevel class name of the library. - 2.
-One file for each supported language with the name LibraryName.language.po, as the resource modelica://LibraryName/Resources/Language/LibraryName.language.po.
+One file for each supported language with the name LibraryName.language.po (Portable Object), as the resource modelica://LibraryName/Resources/Language/LibraryName.language.po.
 This file is a copy of the associated template file, but extended with the translations in the specified language.
 The pattern language stands for the ISO 639-1 language code, e.g., de or sv.